McTavishLab/AvesData/README.md

 For more details and code for how each of these files were generated see: https://github.com/McTavishLab/AvesTreeCode
 * dates_citations.txt <-input studies used to estimate dates
-* tree_citations.txt <- input studies used to estimate tree
+* tree_citations.txt <- input studies used to estimate the phylogeny tree
 * all_node_ages.json <- a json file storing the age estimates for each internal node in the phylogeny only tree, with the metadata about what input study suggested that node age.
-* OpenTree_synth <- folder containing the direct outputs of OpenTree Synthesis
+* OpenTree_synth <- folder containing the direct outputs of OpenTree Synthesis  (this is identical between Aves 1.2 and Aves 1.3)
     - full tree
     - phylo only tree
     - dated tree